aalexandr6/ReactPortfolio/README.md

 The application is deployed on GitHub Pages at the following link: https://aalexandr6.github.io/reactportfolio/

-The application can be run locally by cloning the repository and running `npm start` in the terminal.
+The application can be run locally by running `npm start` in the terminal.

 ## Check it out